Robust expected improvement for Bayesian optimization: Implementation and benchmarking

 \subsubsection{One-dimensional examples}

 The left panel of Figure \ref{fig:rkhs} shows the 1d RKHS function used by \cite{Assael2014}, and an adversary with $\alpha = 0.03$.

 Observe how $f$ has a smooth region for low $x$ values and a wiggly region for high $x$.
 With $\alpha=0.03$, $x^r=0.312$ whereas $x^*=0.822$.
 The adversary is bumped up substantially nearby $x^*$ because the surface is so wiggly there.
 Here we consider a final budget of $N=40$ with $\theta = 0.01$.
 Results are provided in the middle and right panels of Figure \ref{fig:rkhs}.
 Observe that REGO with known $\alpha$ performs best as it quickly gets close to $x^r$, and more-or-less stays there.
-EGO with post hoc adversary does well at the beginning, but after twenty acquisitions in, it explores around $x^*$ more, retarding progress (explaining the ``bump'') toward $x^r$. ``Sum''-based REI has a somewhat slighter bump.
+EGO with post hoc adversary does well at the beginning, but after twenty acquisitions it explores around $x^*$ more, retarding progress (explaining the ``bump'') toward $x^r$. ``Sum''-based REI has a somewhat slighter bump.
 Averaging over smaller $\alpha$-values favors exploring the wiggly region. {\tt StableOPT} caps out at a worse solution than any of the REI-based methods.
-Those based on BOV, like ``ego'' and ``ey'' fare worst of all.
-Even worse than acquiring ``unif''ormly at random.
+Those based on BOV, i.e., \blu{conventional BO methods} like ``ego'' and ``ey'', fare worst of all -- even worse than ``unif''. \blu{We wish to emphasize that all other methods, i.e., besides ``ego'', ``ey'' and ``unif'', utilize adversarial reasoning.
+All but {\tt stableOPT} in that group deploy some number of elements comprising our novel contribution, i.e., a post hoc adversary, or full REGO.}

 Figure \ref{fig:ryan} shows a 1d test function of our own creation, first depicted in Figure \ref{fig:1D-Example}, defined as:

 In this problem, $x^*=0.55$ and $x^r=0.15$ using $\alpha = 0.075$.
 All GP surrogates used $\theta = 0.25$.
 We see a similar story here as for our first test problem.
 The only notable difference here is that EGO does not get drawn into the peaky region, likely because it is less pronounced.
 EGO favors sampling around $x^*$ initially, but eventually explores the rest of the input space, including around $x^r$.
 Interestingly, REGO with known $\alpha$ performs a little worse than either of the unknown $\alpha$ methods.